Passport Photo AI Passport Photo AI

 Digital format

-For online services, photos must meet ICAO biometric requirements: 35×45 mm at 300 DPI, JPEG, with the face passing facial recognition.
+For online services, photos must meet Dutch biometric requirements: 35×45 mm at 300 DPI, JPEG, head 26–30 mm chin-to-crown, with the face passing facial recognition.

 Country-specific notes